Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ## What can I test using the RMS Demo Application?

-The demo application will connect to the RMS v0.7 API and allow you to upload, encode and stream a video.
+The demo application will connect to the RMS v0.8.1 API and allow you to upload, encode and stream a video.
 With each subsequent release of RMS, you will be able to test more functionality.
 Please see the product roadmap below for upcoming features and availability dates.

 Specifically, the RMS v0.7 API will enable you to:
+1. Add a custom transform
+2. Optionally add AES-128 encryption
-1. Create input asset (if input is a local file)
+3. Create input asset (if input is a local file)
-2. Upload video/audio to the input asset (if input is a local file)
+4. Upload video/audio to the input asset (if input is a local file)
-3. Create output asset
+5. Create output asset
-4. Initiate encoding job
+6. Initiate encoding job
-5. Await completion of the encoding job
+7. Await completion of the encoding job
-6. Create streaming locator
+8. Create streaming locator
-7. Retrieve streaming and download URLs
+9. Retrieve streaming and download URLs, and the AES-128 token if used in the transform
-8. Monitor and act on all Event Grid job-related event types supported by Azure Media Services
+10. Monitor and act on all Event Grid job-related event types supported by Azure Media Services

 On the respective pages for the SDK version of the demo application, you can see a screenshot of the API responses.